z-ephyrus/z-ephyrus/README.md

 ### 💻 What I Do

-- 🛠️ Currently crafting `Time Capsule Archiver` — a C++ tool that seals your files with password or time-based locks.
+- 🛠️ Currently crafting `Prompt Optimizer` — tool designed to automatically refine, restructure, or rewrite an initial, natural language prompt to achieve a better, more accurate, or desired output from a Large Language Model (LLM).
 - ⚙️ Skilled in C++, with working knowledge of Go and JavaScript — and a strong interest in clever systems and tool building.
 - 🧩 Passionate about creative projects, automation, and making software that feels like solving a mystery.